PILOT PROGRAMS

-We are currently accepting proposals for hosting small group workshops for teachers.
+We are also currently accepting proposals for hosting small group workshops for teachers.
 The idea is that AMBL can host 15-20 teachers here at UBC for the day, help organize programming, facilitate sessions, and offer our expertise into the mix.
 We have at our fingertips great facilities, expert speakers, laptops, experience with curricula development, publishing, online tools, and teaching.
 What we need now is ideas from you, the teachers.

 To express your interest in participating in one of these workshops and/or to suggest an idea for a workshop, please email Dr. Joanne Fox at joanne@msl.ubc.ca.
 We’re looking for a one paragraph pitch that outlines, “What do you want to do?”
 “Who you’re going to bring?” and “When you want to come?”